datacommonsorg/docsite/custom_dc/quickstart.md

 ### Get a Data Commons API key

 An API key is required to authorize requests from your site to the base Data Commons site.
-API keys are managed by Apigee.
-To obtain an API key, go to the Data Commons Apigee portal at [https://apikeys.datacommons.org](https://apikeys.datacommons.org){: target="_blank"} and request a key for the `api.datacommons.org` domain.
+API keys are managed by a self-serve portal.
+To obtain an API key, go to [https://apikeys.datacommons.org](https://apikeys.datacommons.org){: target="_blank"} and request a key for the `api.datacommons.org` domain.

 ### Enable Google Cloud APIs and get a Maps API key {#maps-key}